Arachne/Verifier/docs/index.md

 }
 ```

-Note that this will only work in presenters.
-Annotations in component classes are not supported.
+Note that class-level annotations in components are not supported.

 ### Template

+#### Links

 In template you can use the `n:ifLinkVerified` macro to check whether the link is available.
-The `n:href` macro without argument will automatically take the argument of the closest `n:ifLinkVerified` macro so you don't need to write the argument twice.
-If you do not use `Presenter::INVALID_LINK_EXCEPTION`, the condition will be true for invalid links.

-**Warning**: This macro always uses presenter when creating the link.
-Therefore in components use it instead of the `{plink ...}` macro but never instead of the `{link ...}` macro when calling a component signal.

 ```html
 {* This link will not be shown if the action is not available. *}
 <a n:ifLinkVerified="Article:edit $id" n:href>Link</a>
 ```

+In components you might need the `n:ifPresenterLinkVerified` macro as well.
+The difference is the same as between `{link ...}` and `{plink ...}` macros.

+The `n:href` macro without argument will automatically take the argument of the last execuded `n:ifLinkVerified` or `n:ifPresenterLinkVerified` macro so you don't need to write the argument twice.
+If you do not use `Presenter::INVALID_LINK_EXCEPTION`, the condition will be true for invalid links.

+#### Components

 There is also the `n:ifComponentVerified` macro to check whether the component is available.